RajasundaramM/UKF-for-Drone-Pose-Estimation/README.md

   ## Future Work

   As a future development of this project, iterative methods for fine-tuning the UKF parameters can be explored, with the expectation of producing the best possible estimation performance.

+  ## Code and Dataset

+The MATLAB implementation of the UKF is included in the [Code](Code) folder within this repository.
+All the masurement data needed for running the code can be accessed through this [drive link](https://drive.google.com/drive/folders/1hIq_Has2JSbRs3QnnActZsRALnVl7dRr?usp=sharing).